robertocamp/gd9-infrastructure/README.kube-prom-stack.md

 - It grants the permissions defined in the cluster role to the service account, enabling the service account to perform the allowed actions on the specified resources within the cluster

 ### IRSA
+#### what is "IRSA"
+- IRSA (IAM roles for Service Accounts) is a mechanism for associating an IAM role with a specific Kubernetes Service Account, so that pods running under that service account can make AWS API calls with the permissions granted by the IAM role.
 ### integration
 - In summary, the `kube-prometheus-stack-operator` service account is associated with the `kube-prometheus-stack-operator` cluster role through the `kube-prometheus-stack-operator` cluster role binding
 - This setup allows the kube-prometheus-stack operator to act with the permissions defined in the cluster role (kube-prometheus-stack-operator) when managing and deploying resources within the cluster.